 The survey should be conducted under the supervision of the initiating organisation or IHO Working Group.

+To assist stakeholders who are uncertain about specific survey questions, the initiating organisation should provide a point of contact information for the survey duration.

 Specification of the survey duration

 The survey time should be limited to 3 months as the maximum duration.